- Parks & Recreation

 Hotline information regarding chemical applications on City owned properties will be updated daily at 4pm.
 Call 721-5056 or click on the Mosquito and Chemical Application hotline tab on the City of Laramie home page.

-Learn more about what the City is doing to control bark beetles.
-Also, learn about our No Spray Program for residents who do not want the City to perform chemical spray applications on their property.
+Learn about our No Spray Program for residents who do not want the City to perform chemical spray applications on their property.